kevin218/Eureka/docs/source/ecf.rst

 wave_min & wave_max
 '''''''''''''''''''
 Start and End of the wavelength range being considered.
 Set to None to use the shortest/longest extracted wavelength from Stage 3.

+wave_input
+'''''''''''''''''''
+Path to a user supplied file with pre-defined wavelength bins.
+Two columns: first column is the lower edge of the wavelength bins and the second column is the upper edge of the wavelength bins.

 allapers